Lewis Collins: Acting career (1980s–1990s)

-At the start of the 1990s, he appeared in the role of "Colonel Mustard" in the British television drama/gameshow Cluedo (1991–92), however acting roles became sparser as the decade progressed.
-In the early 1990s, seeking to extend his career options in drama to work beyond acting he attended courses in screenwriting and direction at the UCLA School of Theater, Film and Television in Los Angeles, California, US, but this led to no subsequent professional employment.
-In the mid-1990s he moved his family to Los Angeles, where he was residing part-time, while he returned to England intermittently for the occasional provincial theatre tour and minor acting roles in television productions.
+At the start of the 1990s, he appeared in the role of "Colonel Mustard" in the British television drama/gameshow Cluedo (1991–92); however, acting roles became sparser for him as the decade progressed.
+In the early 1990s, seeking to extend his career options in drama to work beyond acting he attended courses in screenwriting and direction at the UCLA School of Theater, Film and Television in Los Angeles, California, but this led to no subsequent professional employment.
+In the mid-1990s he moved his family to Los Angeles – where he had been residing part-time – while he returned to England intermittently for the occasional provincial theatre tour and minor acting roles in television productions.

 In March 1997, Collins announced in an interview on British television that he was in discussions with a production company to star in a new series based on The Professionals, reprising his career signature role of William Bodie as the CI5 Agency's Chief in the part played by Gordon Jackson in the original series.
 However, after months of negotiations it was announced by the producer David Wickes that Collins had been dropped as a casting option for the role for undisclosed reasons, and it had been given to the actor Edward Woodward instead.
-The new show, entitled CI5:The New Professionals, went on to be a commercial and critical failure, and only ran for one series.
+The new show, titled CI5:The New Professionals, went on to be a commercial and critical failure, and only ran for one series.

-Collins' final acting performance was in an episode of the British television police drama series The Bill entitled "034" in 2002.
+Collins' final acting performance was in an episode of the British television police drama series The Bill, titled "034", in 2002.